 Or, it may be an integral component of the stethoscope, actually incorporated into its head or yoke.

-Another is the Littmann Electronic Stethoscope on first use may appear lighter than many stethoscopes.
+Another is the Littmann Electronic Stethoscope on first use may appear lighter than many electronic stethoscopes.

 Its stainless steel head is easy to use with the same techniques used with standard stethoscopes.

-Amplification controls (volume and frequency) are on the head of the device, making it “tunable” to your nursing needs.
+Amplification controls (volume and frequency) are on the head of the device, making it “tunable” to your hearing needs.

 A USB-type plug allows interface of stethoscope with headphones or PC or recording device.